-You will work directly with expert performers, conductors, and composers of adventurous new music who will bring new and exciting ideas to the table and mentor you in trying them out in your own creative practice.
+You will work directly with experienced performers, conductors, and composers of adventurous new music who are out there doing it.

-You will work directly with expert performers, conductors, and composers of adventurous new music who will bring new and exciting ideas to the table and mentor you in trying them out in your own creative practice.
+You will work directly with experienced performers, conductors, and composers of adventurous new music who are out there doing it.

 |